 The wallet communicates directly with the VASP.
 No intermediary needed.

-Eliminates Man-in-the-middle attack (MITM) from crypto-malware by avoiding copy/paste of addresses.
+Reduces risks of Man-in-the-middle attack (MITM) from crypto-malware by avoiding copy/paste of addresses.

 Wallet developers, VASPs and Bitcoiners on their experience with AOPP: